nProgrammer/ShoppingListAndroidApp/README.md

 # ShoppingListAndroidApp
 Normal android shopping list app

-It's my training app.
-I'm training SQLite and Kotlin.
+It's only training app don't worry about the design!